« State-specific resources Alaska

 Construction Lien Waivers in Alaska

-Required Format: Alaska does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Alaska does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Alaska does not require waivers to be notarized.
+Required notarization: Alaska does not require waivers to be notarized.

 Alaska does not mandate specific lien waiver forms, but waivers are commonly used.
 Waivers should be explicitly worded and signed voluntarily.